QuantEcon/lecture-python-intro/lectures/heavy_tails.md

 where $\mu := \mathbb E X_i = \int x F(dx)$ is the common mean of the sample.

 The condition $\mathbb E | X_i | = \int |x| F(dx) < \infty$ holds
-in most cases but can fail if the distribution $F$ is very heavy tailed.
+in most cases but can fail if the distribution $F$ is very heavy-tailed.

 For example, it fails for the Cauchy distribution.